Loading...

 Location: Online via Zoom

-Instructor Bio: Helen Rosen, PhD, has studied and practiced Buddhism for nearly 25 years.
+Instructor Bio: Helen Rosen, PhD, has studied and practiced Buddhism for nearly 30 years.
 She previously taught Buddhist psychology and other courses at the Won Institute of Graduate Studies.
-Rosen has published articles on Buddhism and meditation and leads sessions at the Philadelphia Meditation Center in Havertown.
+Rosen has published articles on Buddhism and meditation and formerly led sessions at the Philadelphia Meditation Center in Havertown.
 She holds a certificate from the Integrated Study and Practice Program at the Barre Center for Buddhist Studies.

 Notes